vincent2704/Database2XML/README.md

 # Database2XML
-A simple program that allows users to convert their database content into XML files
+A simple JavaFX GUI program that allows users to convert their database content into XML files